Jackson-kcw/REIT6811/README.md

 # REIT6811
-It is first try for Git and Github.
-So it is just some easy document or small information
+It was my first time using Git and Github.
+So it is just some easy document or small information！